nicolaka/netshoot/README.md

 **tcpdump** is a powerful and common packet analyzer that runs under the command line.
 It allows the user to display TCP/IP and other packets being transmitted or received over an attached network interface.

 ```
 # Continuing on the iperf example.
-Let's lauch netshoot with perf-test-a's container network namespace.
+Let's launch netshoot with perf-test-a's container network namespace.

 🐳  → docker run -it --net container:perf-test-a.1.0qlf1kaka0cq38gojf7wcatoa  nicolaka/netshoot